eth-cscs/compression/README.md

     -o, --output-file   The path to the file where the reconstructed data is written.
                         default: INPUT_FILE_reconstructed.nc4
     -a, --append        The data is appended to the output file instead of overwriting it.
+    -s, --statistics    Print out statistics about original and reconstructed variables at the end of the run.

 Setup